Namor: X-Men Red and West Coast Avengers

-Sometime after the fall of Hydra America, Jean Grey of the X-Men implores Namor's backing for a new mutant nation.
-He lends the support of Atlantis to her cause and works with his fellow mutants in the battle against Cassandra Nova as she manipulates national powers against Homo superior on a global scale, once more donning the colors of X to resist a nanorobotic sentinel attack.
+Sometime after the fall of the Hydra-controlled United States, Jean Grey of the X-Men implores Namor's backing for a new mutant nation.
+He lends the support of Atlantis to her cause and works with his fellow mutants in the battle against Cassandra Nova as she manipulates national powers against mutants on a global scale, once more donning the colors of X to resist a nanorobotic sentinel attack.
 Relapsing into his human-hating ways, Namor goes back to concocting war plans against the surface nations of the world.
 When Professor Charles Xavier offers Namor sanctuary in the new mutant nation of Krakoa, the somber monarch refuses Xavier's request on the grounds that neither Xavier nor the mutant nation actually believed themselves to be superior to those from whom they had finally separated themselves, and demands that Xavier not contact him until Xavier believes in his own supremacy.
 Elsewhere, in Los Angeles, while explaining her backstory to Gwen Poole, Ramone Watts implies that both she and her brother Johnny "Fuse" Watts are children of Namor, born to exiled Dora Milaje Zobae.

 Forming the Defenders of the Deep

 Namor crashes Tiger Shark's battle with Stingray, nearly killing Stingray and intimidating Tiger Shark into swearing his allegiance.
 Tiger Shark is drafted into the Defenders of the Deep, along with Orka, Andromeda, Echidna, the Piranhas, Fathom Five members Bloodtide and Manowar, and King Crab, in order to protect the oceans just as the Avengers protect the land.
 They encounter the Avengers, where Captain America voices his disappointment in Namor for nearly killing Stingray.
 Their fight is interrupted by the Winter Guard who are also after the Defenders of the Deep.
 In the ensuing chaos, the Defenders escape after the sea king makes an example of some piranha men.
-After battling cybernetically augmented dolphins sent by the Roxxon oil corporation, Namor sits brooding in an undersea tavern, musing on the decline of his kingdom and repeated aggression from the surface world, and considering giving in to the hunger for war.
+After battling cybernetically augmented dolphins sent by Roxxon, Namor sits brooding in an undersea tavern, musing on the decline of his kingdom and repeated aggression from the surface world, and considering giving in to the hunger for war.
 The bartender suggests he focus his strength against the Wakandan-led Avengers, pointing out the many potential allies among the Avengers' enemies.
 Unbeknownst to Namor, the bartender is an agent of Mephisto.
 Taking the bartender's words to heart, Namor uses his lingering psychic link with the Phoenix Force to summon it back to Earth, promising to set galaxies ablaze in exchange for the power to defeat the Avengers.